-In the second stanza the speaker goes on to describe the scene in greater detail.
-First, there is another reference to the moon, a feature which is brought up in each of the three stanzas.
+In the second stanza of ‘A Memory’, the speaker goes on to describe the scene in greater detail.
+First, there is another reference to the moon, a feature that is brought up in each of the three stanzas.
 It is clear, as the speaker returns to these moments, that the moon plays a prominent role as an onlooker in her memories.

 She speaks of the moon as hanging above the scene.
 It seems to be suspended there like a “golden mango.”
 It feels very tangible to the speaker, even in her recollections.
 In fact, every natural element of the scene is enhanced.
 This holds true in the next line when she describes the “moist air” that “clung” to their “faces.”
 The experience was a very physical one.
 The air was as “Warm and fragrant” as a child’s open mouth.
 This choice of simile is also interesting.
 A reader might question what it was that made the speaker relate the weather to a child.

 From where the speaker and his listener sat, they were able to “watch…the out-flung sea.”
 It is constantly moving and seems to fling itself around with only a single sense of order.
 The water is revealing the “edge of the world.”
 Ridge’s speaker is using this description in the hope of sufficiently conveying what she felt then.
 It was as if she was having something grand revealed to her, and then covered up again.
 The water moved “back upon itself” every time it “flung” out.